socalledsound/electro2022/README.md

 ## to do

 -- need to set up listeners on firestore
+-- would like to figure out the gallery categories blacklist thing

 -- SUBMIT WORK FORM -- cache form data when selecting image?